Glenn Kiekens (PhD)

 On this website (which is truly a work in progress), you can find more information about my research interests, past and current work.

-I am currently affiliated with KU Leuven (Belgium) as a Senior Research Fellow (FWO funded) at the Research Group of Clinical Psychology and the Center of Contextual Psychiatry.
+I am currently affiliated with Tilburg University (The Netherlands) as an Assistant Professor in Clinical Psychology and as a Senior Research Fellow (FWO funded) with KU Leuven (Belgium).
 Please contact me if you would be interested in collaborating in any areas that overlap with my interests.

 What's new?